Nesting Party Ideas with Checklist

 What is a Nesting Party?

 A nesting party is a fun but helpful get-together before the baby arrives.
-A nesting party is all about helping the would-be mom to get prepared.
+A nesting party is all about helping the would-be mom get prepared.
 Friends and family come over to help the mom-to-be prepare her home for the baby.
 Everyone makes efforts to clean, organize, and set things up for the baby to come and ease mom’s load.

 It’s called a “nesting” party because many moms feel the need to “nest” before the baby arrives.
 They want to clean and get the home ready for the baby.
 So, a nesting party is a caring way for family and friends to help do everything required to support the mom-to-be.
 Everyone pitches in to help with simple things like folding baby clothes, setting up the crib, or even preparing meals for the family, so once the baby comes, mom will be at ease and able to help take care of the baby and mom.